 Wait, wait, wait…You’re not quite finished yet.
 One more step to go!

 Once every two days, you should make sure to recondition your roses.
 Essentially, this just means you should change their water and trim their stems again so that they stay healthy and at peak attractiveness.
-A bit of flower preservatives (or the DIY substitute we mentioned) would help to keep them radiant and preserved for as long as possible.
+A few flower preservatives (or the DIY substitute we mentioned) would help to keep them radiant and preserved for as long as possible.

 There you have it!
 Now you can officially say you know how to care for roses.
 And that’s a really good thing because trust us, you don’t want the special someone who gifted them to walk in and see them wilting due to a lack of care and attention, especially now that you know how easy and painless it is to keep them in tip-top shape!

 If you don’t already have a rose Bouq or you just simply want another (you can never have enough roses,) then head over to The Bouqs Co. and grab a stunning, handcrafted, farm-to-table Bouq of roses for yourself.
 We guarantee you will absolutely love our farm-fresh options for online flower delivery!
 I mean, who wouldn’t?!Shop All